Determining Your Earned / Unearned Financial Aid

-You must make arrangements with the Business Services office or the Department of Education to return such grant proceeds within 14 days of the date of notice of overpayment.
+You must make arrangements with the Business Office or the Department of Education to return such grant proceeds within 14 days of the date of notice of overpayment.

 You will be reported to the National Student Loan Data System (NSLDS) if you do not to make repayment arrangements within 14 days of the date of the notice of overpayment.
 This will result in the loss of any further financial aid eligibility.